 † I can help with a lot of other problems too.
 But people need to pattern-match you.
 See below for a longer list.

 My name is Jade Rubick.
-I advise startup founders and engineering leaders on how to build thriving engineering organizations.
+I build thriving engineering organizations.
 My specialty is humane, results-focused organizations.

 I also like to share what I’ve learned.
 So I write blog posts on this site, and write newsletter based courses on engineering leadership.

-What size of organization do I help with?
-Usually I work with companies with 10-100 engineers.
-(I have experience outside of both ends of that, however, so feel free to contact me if you want to explore a fit).
+I focus on companies with 10-100 engineers.
+I have experience outside of both ends of that, however, so feel free to contact me if you want to explore a fit.